whitespectre/wp-api-client/README.md

 This library comes with VCR cassettes recorded against a local WP installation running WP-API v2-beta12.
 It is not tested with other versions.

+If you want to make your own VCR cassettes, use [these scripts](https://github.com/duncanjbrown/WP-REST-Test).

 To run the tests, invoke `rspec`.